 Maryland employees may be unaware of their rights regarding paid wages from their employers.

 Employee vs. Independent Contractor

-Maryland’s wage payment laws only apply to employees, not to independent contractors.
-There are many factors to consider in making the distinction between an employee and an independent contractor, but the most determinative factor is control.
-Generally, the employer-employee relationship exists when the person for whom services are performed has the right to control and direct the worker regarding what is to be done and how it is to be accomplished.
-For the most part, independent contractors are in business for themselves, and an independent contractor’s business is usually different from the business of the person for whom the work is done.
+Maryland’s wage payment laws only apply to employees and not to independent contractors.
+Whether or not an employer-employee relationship exists depends on a number of factors, such as whether the person for whom services are performed has the right to control and direct the worker regarding what is to be done and how it is to be accomplished.
+On the other hand, contractors are generally in business for themselves, and an independent contractor’s business is separate from the business of the person for whom work is completed.

 Many employees are unaware of their legal right to promised commissions and bonuses.
-Notably, in Maryland, “wages” includes salary, bonuses, commissions, fringe benefits or any other compensation for services.
+Notably, instate wage laws defines, “wages” broadly to includes salaries, bonuses, commissions, fringe benefits or any other compensation for services.